City Baking Guide

 Winter

-Indoor heating can lower humidity and tighten dough quickly; hydration support matters more.
+Indoor heating can lower humidity and tighten dough quickly, so hydration support matters more than many Reno bakers expect.

 Spring

-Weather swings can shift flour absorption.
-Adjust liquids incrementally and log changes.
+Wind and weather swings can shift flour absorption, so adjust liquids incrementally and log changes instead of stacking multiple fixes.

 Summer

-Warmer kitchens accelerate fermentation; monitor dough temperature and expansion carefully.
+Warmer kitchens accelerate fermentation, especially in sourdough and enriched dough, so monitor dough temperature and expansion carefully.

 Fall

-Dense seasonal batters and loaves benefit from earlier center checks.
+Dense seasonal batters and loaves benefit from earlier center checks so the crust does not get ahead of the middle.

 Baking Classes in Reno, Nevada